Fraud Blocker

 • Committing a sex crime, such as first- or second-degree rape, sexual assault on a child, statutory rape, or sexual battery

-The circumstances of the crimes will determine what charges a person will face.
+The circumstances of the crimes can determine what charges a person might face.
 Although these definitions are in place, there are no specific offenses labeled “domestic violence” in North Carolina law.
-Therefore, prosecutors will convert domestic violence offenses into other crimes such as assault, harassment, or battery.
-These crimes can be prosecuted at both the misdemeanor and felony levels.
-It is also important to note that domestic violence does not need to include physical contact.
-Threats and harassment can also be considered forms of domestic violence.
+Therefore, prosecutors sometimes convert domestic violence offenses into other crimes such as harassment, assault, or battery.

 In addition to these criminal charges, victims have the right to seek a protective order (restraining order) in civil court.
 These seek to protect the victim from further violence by forcing the victim and the accused to avoid one another, in addition to other conditions ordered by the court.